 Brian did as told, and the agent eventually answered the comms.
 The driver was a bit groggy, but asked who was calling and how he could help?
 Brian introduced himself and his ship, apologized for waking the man and said they were in a bit of trouble.
 When the cabbie asked him to "define trouble", Brian explained the situation quickly and asked if they had a quick and easy way to dispose of the underworld boss?
 The cabbie was dumbstruck.
 Having not known about the Viper himself, as Brian forgot from their conversations in his cab, he said it was above his pay grade and he'd get back to them.
 Mikah's call was picked up on the second ring with, "What can I do for you?"
 No introduction, no preamble.
 After Mikah said, "We have a situation that must be taken care of immediately!"
 She was asked to identify herself.
 Once she did, she was asked to give a description of the situation, which was really getting frustrating enough to make Mikah look forward to shooting Zach.

-As she started talking about the actions of their "intrepid merchant", she was more and more picturing him in her gun sights.
+The more she talked about the actions of their "intrepid merchant", the more she was picturing him in her gun sights.
 There was a pause after she finished, before the person on the other end said, "Well.
 That's certainly very interesting."
 When Mikah was asked to hold a couple of seconds, she acerbically said "Make it a quick couple of seconds."
 Mikah's comms screen went blank and came back with a different person a minute later.
 The man on the screen said they just had a call from a field agent on this issue and asked, in an annoyed tone, how many people the crew were calling?
 Mikah said they called the emergency number and their IRIS contact on Rhylanor as well as a Captain Diievard from Duke Norris' office.
 The man nodded and said that explained why Duke Norris' office was calling them too.

 When he asked for details, to determine the scope of the leak, Mikah gave a description of the pictures and the activities that led to them being released.
 When it was confirmed Zach was the person who released the pictures, they asked to speak to him.
 Mikah gave them his comms data and, after a brief pause, Mikah found herself in a conference call with the Agent and Zach.
 The merchant had been sitting in Arcea's office, with the crook and his people watching his every move.
+Not trusting Zach a damn, Arcea had Zach take the call on public speaker when his comms started ringing.
 As Zach answered, the Agent greeted him and asked Zach to explain step by step, and name by name, how his evening led to this disaster?
 As he dealt with the call, Zach was unaware of the sudden bug-eyed expressions from those close enough to hear the caller say, "...this is IRIS calling..."

 When Zach started out, "Persons on the ship..." he was interrupted by the man demanding, "Names Mr. Wood." in a tone that left no one confused how the agent felt at the moment.
 He finished the statement, "We're not playing here", making it clear all their lives were already forfeit if need be.
 Zach started, explaining more clearly until he said he went to "a contact that I knew of..."
 Zach was interrupted again, for the name, by an agent who now was wondering how they could have trusted someone who still hadn't gotten the situation through his head?
 Zach said it was Tarulli Itium, and said they met an hour before, at a pawn shop for which he gave the address.